survos-sites/stimulus-tutorial/README.md

 * PostgreSQL (not MySQL)
 * Click Me moved to the bottom of the page
 * @todo: drop jQuery
+* @todo: load products from dummyjson to get more pages

 ## Quick Install (using sqlite)